Definition:

 First Point that drives the use of Performance Materiality:

-Dividing the Population (which means account balance which Auditor is testing) by a threshold is the first step for sample calculation.
+Dividing the Population (which means the account balance which the Auditor is testing) by a threshold is the first step for sample calculation.
 Here the threshold that’s employed is Performance Materiality.
 Based on the Multiple values of PM, the Auditor will decide the number of samples that are tested.

 Are you wondering why shouldn’t we take Materiality here instead of performance materiality?